U.N.'s Ban casts doubt on legality of U.S. plans to punish Syria

 Russia, backed by China, has used its veto power in the Security Council three times to block resolutions condemning Assad's government and threatening it with sanctions.
 Assad's government, like Russia, blames the rebels for the August 21 attack.

 The United States has bypassed the United Nations in the past when the council was deadlocked, such as during the Kosovo war in 1999.
-At that time, Washington relied on NATO authorization for its bombing campaign, which forced Serbian troops and militia to pull out of Kosovo.
+At that time, Washington relied on NATO authorization for its bombing campaign.

 Ban also questioned whether the use of force to deter Syria or other countries from deploying chemical arms in the future could cause more harm than good.